 Roy started an organization called "Pledge Group" in 2014, which later organized an annual event called "Shrink the Divide."
 Though it didn't come up specifically in our conversation, 2014 was an epic year regarding racial tension with the "Black Lives Matter" slogan originating in July 2013.
 He did express to me that his pain over what was going on helped birth this new organization.

-I don't yet have his permission, but if it's okay with him, I'm going to include the Pledge in this post.
-For now, you can read it if you go to https://www.shrinkthedivide.com/who-we-are and scroll to the bottom of the page.
+I'm going to include the Pledge in this post.
+You can read it if you go to https://www.shrinkthedivide.com/who-we-are and scroll to the bottom of the page.

 The main tenet of the Pledge Group is to encourage open communication between races by getting together and not only talking about what's going on in the world but mostly listening to each other.
 This group does have one main commonality that helps its success, Christianity, which can't be applied to a random group of individuals.
 But I think the main point is the same.

 Races looking different are obviously more, well, um, obvious.
 The whole idea of an invisible illness being invisible is because you can't see it on the outside.
-It's only when you look deeper into a person's life that you can tell it's an issue that affects everyday life.
-However, just because you don't see on the outside how a person is different at first, doesn't make ongoing treatment of the person the same as others.
+It's only when you look deeper into a person's life that you can tell it's an issue that affects everyday activities.

 Both issues also have legislation that has changed the official way we deal with them.
 No longer (at least legally) are there separate water fountains, seating areas, or entry and exit doors due to race.
 No longer (at least legally) are there separate schools for children with handicaps unless it's in the best interest of the child to be in a different school.
 No longer (at least legally) do buildings not have ramps and elevators.